Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 any number of nested properties that refer to either other complex types, or to the same parent type.
 This recursive structure allows you to be as expressive
-*as your agent's model is capabile*.
+*as your agent's model is capable*.

 ```cs
 public class GetStatusResponse